vinpac/sublime-simple-import/README.md

 **search_ignorecase_by_default** :  (Boolean): Indicates if by default an import should do a search case insensitive ( ignore the cases) .
 The Ignore Case Indicator (`!`) makes the import do the opposite of the default. **Default** `True`

 **es6_by_default** :  (Boolean): Indicates if by default an import should be an `import` or a `require`.
 A `$` at the end of an import makes it do the opposite of the default. **Default** `True`

+## Different settings for each path

+If you want to use different settings for specific folders or files you can!
+In your `.simple-import.json` set only `paths`.
+Let's see an example:

+	{
+		"paths": {

+			"nodejs" : [ "sockets.js",  "app.js", "routes", "passport", "models", "lib",
+				{
+					"es6_by_default": false,
+					"excluded_directories": [ "react", "node_modules", ".git", "src" ]
+				}
+			],

+			"/react" : {
+				"extensions": ["js", "jsx"]
+			}

+		}
+	}

+It only works on your `.simple-import.json` and won't work on sublime settings.

 Installation